ChanhToanPham/ChanhToanPham.Official/README.md

 # ChanhToanPham.Official

-An academic profile and research website.
+An academic profile and research website of Chanh Toan Pham from Vietnam, 24 years old.

 ## Academic Background